-A Broad Differentiator strategy maintains a presence in every segment of the market.
-The company will gain a competitive advantage by distinguishing products with an excellent design, high Awareness and easy Accessibility.
+A Broad Differentiator strategy maintains a presence in both segments.
+The company will gain a competitive advantage by distinguishing products with an excellent design, high awareness and easy accessibility.
 The company will develop an R&D competency that keeps designs fresh and exciting.
-Products keep pace with the market, offering improved Size and Performance.
+Products keep pace with the market, offering improved size and performance.
 Prices will be above average.
 Capacity will be expanded as higher demand is generated.